anastacia254/Simplified-Airline-Booking-System169302/README.md

 # Features

-Manage Flights:
+-Manage Flights:

 Create, Read, Update, and Delete (CRUD) operations for flights.

-Manage Passengers:
+-Manage Passengers:

 CRUD operations for passengers, with each passenger linked to a flight.

-Relationships:
+-Relationships:

 A flight can have multiple passengers.